What is the maximum SBA loan amount? The answer: “It depends.”

 It could be $5 million, $10 million or $15+ million.

-- It depends on whether you are financing a building, commercial property or expensive equipment or if you are financing goodwill.
+- It depends on whether you are financing a building, commercial property, expensive equipment or the purchase of a business.

 - It depends on which SBA program you are considering using – the 504 or the 7a, and…